piyushcs/Basic_Neuroscience/iitk_thesis/fmri_classification/README.md

 | CNN + voxel              | 35.72                        | 5.6      |
 | wordvec + voxel          | 31.39                        | 3.9      |

+In thesis, top-N metric in used for evaluation.
+Leave one out results are computed.
+Category and noun labels both are used.

 #### References

 [FMRI CMU](https://www.cs.cmu.edu/afs/cs/project/theo-73/www/science2008/data.html)